MonkmanMH/DataScienceResources_draft/SeasonalAdjustment.md

 #### `seasonal`

 "...the best interface on the planet to the X13-SEATS-ARIMA time series analysis application from the US Census Department, which is the industry standard particularly for official statistics agencies doing seasonal adjustment."
-(Peter Ellis, [Vignette](https://cran.r-project.org/web/packages/ggseas/vignettes/ggsdc.html.)
+(Peter Ellis, [vignette for `ggsdc`](https://cran.r-project.org/web/packages/ggseas/vignettes/ggsdc.html.))

 **package**